 who will shepherd my people Israel.’”

-If you recall, this came from the fifth chapter of Micah, way back in the time of Hezekiah when Judea spent a lot of time under attack and was being scraped away a little at a time but hasn’t been through the exile yet.
+If you recall, this came from the second chapter of Micah, way back in the time of Hezekiah when Judea spent a lot of time under attack and was being scraped away a little at a time but hasn’t been through the exile yet.
 They had no idea how bad things were gonna get and just all these prophecies that probably seemed like empty threats at this point.
 But if you wanna go back and take a look, here is my post on Micah and here is the chapter itself at BibleHub.com.

 After the priests find this prophecy, Herod calls the wise men to figure out how long ago the star appeared and does his calculations and decides to kill off all the male children who are two and under.
 I can’t even imagine.
 I know this happened before in Exodus, but still.
 First of all, this is an example of how, though God saves, He doesn’t always save everyone in the way that we literally take it.
 All those boys died.
 This is a time when pregnancy and giving birth was still life threatening everywhere, a time before all the fabulous medications that we have now.
 So this not-Jewish king has all the boys of Judea two and under killed because he’s concerned about these wise men backing another king who is still just an infant.